RobinTTY/NordigenApiClient/README.md

 # NordigenApiClient

-This project provides a C# client for the [GoCardless Bank Account Data API](https://gocardless.com/bank-account-data/) (formerly Nordigen API).
+This project provides a .NET client for the [GoCardless Bank Account Data API](https://gocardless.com/bank-account-data/) (formerly Nordigen API).
 The following API endpoints are supported: